 A/B testing is an experimental methodology that randomly divides users into two groups and shows each of those groups one of two variations of an interface, such as an online sign-up page.
 The strategy is used to test how those variations affect user behavior and determine what kinds of changes should be implemented as part of a successful growth marketing strategy.

 Bilotti: Drift is a chat widget that you put on websites, and at the bottom it says, “Powered by Drift.”
 And so we get a lot of people who click on that and it would just take you to Drift.com with all the info to sign up.

 We realized that if you were clicking on that, you were clicking on it because you’ve already semi-experienced the widget and you’re clicking on it because you want to know more about that exact experience — probably because you want to put it on your website too.
 And so on the page that people would arrive, we A/B tested the homepage versus a completely stripped out version of the website where there was no header, or footer.
 All there was was a headline of what the thing was that you could sign up for and then the sign-up button.
 And we saw a threefold increase in the conversion rate, because it enabled us to help the lead not get lost in the website but instead help them on the path that they already wanted to go down.

-Pittson: Our first experiments with audio advertising.
-Both of quip’s founders are designers, and so we were under the impression that a lot of our traction and success was related to the visual draw of the product, and so we were hesitant to use our test-budget in this channel that had no visual element.
+Pittson: Both of quip’s founders are designers, and so we were under the impression that a lot of our traction and success was related to the visual draw of the product, and so we were hesitant to use our test-budget in this channel (audio advertising) that had no visual element.
 But we were really careful in terms of selecting partners and thinking about how to articulate some of those more visual elements of the product in that “audio theater of the mind.”
 We started really small and consistently tested specific shows using different offer codes.
 And it was working, and we continued to grow that and ultimately became one of the larger advertisers in the space.